palaa159/Docs/tutorials/02-Upload_Code_to_OpenBCI_Board.md

 * On Linux, it will be different.

-When you are happy with the code, you will have to put the 32bit board into bootloader mode.
+12. When you are happy with the code, you will have to put the 32bit board into bootloader mode.
 We don't have a way to remotely reset the chipKIT compatible IC, so you have to do it manually.

 ![reset_program](../assets/images/RST_PROG.png)

-* Power OFF the OpenBCI Board.
+  1. Power OFF the OpenBCI Board.
-* Press down both RST and PROG buttons at the same time.
+  2. Press down both RST and PROG buttons at the same time.
-* Power ON the OpenBCI Board.
+  3. Power ON the OpenBCI Board.
-* Release the RST button while still holding down the PROG button.
+  4. Release the RST button while still holding down the PROG button.
-* Release the PROG button.
+  5. Release the PROG button.

 ![Upload32](../assets/images/Upload32.png)

-Now you should see the blue LED on the 32bit board blinking pleasantly.
-Press the upload button on the Arduino IDE.
+13. Verify that you see the blue LED on the 32bit board blinking pleasantly.

+14. Press the upload button on the Arduino IDE.

 That's it!
 You will see some blinky lights on the Dongle, and after a short while, the Arduino IDE will tell you that it's done.
 Happy Hacking!

 ##8bit Upload How-To
 **You will need:**